 Justin Dainer-Best, Assistant Professor in Psychology

 Professor Dainer-Best is interested in how positive and negative emotions change the way people think about themselves and the world around them.
 More broadly, he is interested in the genesis and maintenance of depressed mood.
 His graduate work focused on identifying the best methods of understanding how people who are depressed think.
 Professor Dainer-Best’s research continues to ask questions about how people who are depressed describe themselves—and how to increase positive self-description.
 For instance, in past work, Professor Dainer-Best found that adults with low mood will learn to describe themselves more positively after imagining future positive social situations.
-He is excited to continue this work at Bard.
+He is continuing this work at Bard.
 The Affective Science Lab uses clinical research methods to identify the factors behind mood disorders.
 Work in the lab uses samples of adults, online and in person, across the range of depressive symptoms.

 Sarah Dunphy-Lelii, Program Chair and Associate Professor in Psychology | CV

 she/her | Preston 102 | [email protected]

 Professor Dunphy-Lelii’s undergraduate education focused on child cognitive development, after which she became project coordinator for the Cognitive Evolution Group at the University of Louisiana, Lafayette, studying cognition in chimpanzees.
 Professor Dunphy-Lelii pursued graduate work with a different population (human preschoolers) but very similar theoretical topics – for example, the ways that young individuals think about the minds of others, and how they reason about unseeable behaviors such as thoughts, beliefs, and desires.
 While in graduate school, she became intrigued by how the specific case of autism might shed some light on these same topics.
 In particular, an interest in how different children learn to distinguish self from other (in terms of perspective-taking, memory, and imitation) emerged.
 At Bard, Professor Dunphy-Lelii has returned to her primary interest in the early cognitive development of typically developing preschoolers.
 Here, she uses her research experience with typical children, children with autism, and primates to influence her ongoing work.

 Principal Investigator of the Child Development Project.